 10 Tips for Playing a Cover Song

-Although I’ve never counted, I can guess with confidence that I’ve learned and played well over a thousand cover songs in my career.
+Although I’ve never counted, I can guess with confidence that I’ve learned and played well over a thousand different cover songs in my career.

 I have a specific system that has developed over time that has proven effective for me in maintaining a career as a professional musician.